Curious or worried about how secure Shift is? Or wondering why Shift requires access? Well, worry no more! This article

 This login process is not required for your added apps because Shift does not integrate API access to any web apps yet.

-- Watch a video covering the authorization permissions here.
+- Watch a video covering authorization permissions here.

 - Read more about the authorization process here.

 Very!
 Shift integrates email, app, and extension login security.
 This means when you log into your emails, apps, and extensions in Shift, you are using those email, app, and extension security mechanisms to authenticate.

-The email authorization (pictured above) authorizes Shift (locally) to access your emails and download to your local computer.
+The email authorization (pictured above) authorizes Shift (locally) to access your emails and download them to your local computer.
 An identity token is stored against your Shift account in the cloud, but the token required to access your emails is always local.
 Shift can handle your email privately and locally without any risk that anyone other than you can gain access to your information, data, or emails.

 For more information about security in Shift, check out this article.